 Fair use

-Fair use is a crucial aspect of copyright law that allows for limited use of copyrighted material without requiring permission from the rights holder.
+Fair use is a crucial aspect federal American of copyright law that allows for limited use of copyrighted material without requiring permission from the rights holder.
 This legal doctrine serves to promote creativity, innovation and public interest by providing a balance between the rights of creators and the needs of users.
-Fair use often applies in cases of criticism, commentary, news reporting, teaching, scholarship and research.
+In the US fair use is often applied in the context of use for scholarly purposes and classroom use..The U.S. applies a flexible doctrine of fair use, codified in 17 U.S.C. § 107, which allows limited use of copyrighted material without permission for purposes.
+Fair use there often applies in cases of criticism, commentary, news reporting, teaching, scholarship and research.
 To determine whether a particular use qualifies as fair, courts generally consider four factors: the purpose and character of the use, the nature of the copyrighted work, the amount and substantiality of the portion used, and the potential impact on the market for the original work.
+It is also noteworthy that fair use in the US falls under federal law and is not different between various states.

 - Copyright alliance. (n.d.).
 What Is Fair Use?.